One Audubon Street, 3rd Floor

 West Hartford: (860) 967-0427

 Ken is Of Counsel to Green & Sklarz LLC.
-He has more than thirty years of experience in federal and state courts, and is equally well-versed in civil and criminal litigation at both the trial and appellate levels.
+He has more than thirty-five years of experience in federal and state courts, and is equally well-versed in civil and criminal litigation at both the trial and appellate levels.
 In addition to Connecticut, Ken has been admitted (on a pro hac basis) to handle cases in Florida, Illinois, Maine, New Jersey and New York.
-He holds a Master’s Degree in Accounting, and has taught courses as an adjunct instructor on law and accounting at the Quinnipiac law school and the University of Connecticut school of business, and on criminal law and habeas corpus law at the Quinnipiac law school.
+Ken currently serves as the co-chair of the legislative task force on reforming Connecticut’s post-conviction laws, and has been involved in a number of recent exonerations and post-exoneration compensation proceedings and civil rights actions.
+He has taught courses as an adjunct instructor on law and accounting at the Quinnipiac University School of Law and the University of Connecticut School of Business, and on criminal law and habeas corpus law at the Quinnipiac University School of Law.

 Mr. Rosenthal’s practice is primarily concentrated in the following areas: